 On weekdays when classes are in session, WMCC's Bistro offers light breakfasts, as well as hot and cold lunch meals.
 Hours are posted and are made convenient for students.
-For ,ore information, contact the Welcome Center, Room 121, at (603) 752-1113.
+As part of WMCC's "Meals IncludED", free breakfast and lunch are available for students at the Berlin, Littleton, and North Conway locations.